PurpleKingdomGames/indigo-website/indigodocs/information/performance.md

 For one off interactive elements though, you can avoid using a Sprite by mimicking the event handler behavior manually.
 For example, you can check the mouse position and whether or not it was clicked within graphic node's very cheap to calculate bounds during the view presentation function.

+### Faster processing

+In terms of view processing, memory allocations are typically the problem, but you can also experience CPU bottlenecks depending on the kind of game you're building.

+#### Use appropriate data structures

+In many cases, a simple array of things to process will do.
+However, just as an example, if you're processing something spacial like collision detection or available moves on large playing grid, you should look for data structures that can efficiently ignore / avoid processing irrelevant areas, such as a [BSP](https://en.wikipedia.org/wiki/Binary_space_partitioning) or [Quadtree](https://en.wikipedia.org/wiki/Quadtree) structures.

-### Use UpdateList
+#### Use UpdateList

 Split expensive calculation work over multiple frames.
-This is probably unusual since it's a CPU rather than a memory allocation / GC issue, but possibly worth mentioning.

 **Scenario:**